dmrph/DecibelDetect/docs/weeklyreports/weekly_925.md

   - **Progress and Issues:**
     - Started working on downloading PostgreSQL and setting up the databse
+    - Figuring out ways to store the data in PostgreSQL

   - **Plans and Goals:**
     - I plan to have all the prep work done with PostgreSQL setup by next weeks meeting